meetqy/anicolors/README.md

 ### 1. 🎨 Curated Daily · Inspiration Palette Gallery

 This isn't just a collection of algorithm-generated palettes.
-It's a gallery hand-picked by us, as passionate ACG fans.
+It's a gallery curated by us—**passionate fans of anime and gaming.**
 Every day, I dive into a vast sea of anime, games, manga, and official concept art to manually select the most inspiring materials for you, crafting them into beautiful palette detail pages.
 Here, you will discover:

 - **Character Palettes:** From the armor of "Saber" to the teal hair of "Hatsune Miku."